makersacademy/bowling-challenge/README.md

 * I think the real key to finding what could be a hard challenge fun and easy was thinking through my understanding of the code, diagramming extensively and most importantly sticking to the coding processes that I am refining e.g. TDD, Debugging process, algorithmic thinking, simplest step to MVP first
 * I also set up extensive tests for the back end model, which I found made it easy to refactor the code and ensure I was covering all scenarios.
 This was the first time I really felt myself letting the tests LEAD development
 * Taking the time to properly refactor was also essential to improving the quality of my code.
 I extracted a lot of logic and changed the scoring logic to be backward looking rather than forward looking, which vastly simplified my code
+* I enjoyed learning a new language in JS, a new testing framework in Jasmine, CSS, HTML and the extension jQuery in completing this exercise
+* I also spent the extra time it took to deepen my understanding of JS to answer some of the elements I got stuck on, including researching how scope and hoisting works for JS so that I could effectively refactor and extract coding logic

 Learnings/Things I would do better next time
 ---------
-* One of the lessons I really learned was prioritising tasks to take on the essential first.
+* One of the lessons I really learned was prioritising tasks to take on the essential functionality first, before any styling or additional features.
 For example, I got stuck on making a button a bowling ball, but jQuery had an issue with this being in a form.
-If I made the button work first, then moved it to a form, I would have known it was the form causing the issue
+If I made the button work first, then moved it to a form, I would have known it was the form causing the issue.
 * At a couple of points I could have committed my code more often.
 This would have made it easier to go back and see changes if I got stuck.

 Elements I would like to improve in the codebase: